 Wildlife In The Daintree Rainforest

 The Daintree Rainforest is home to some incredibly unique and ancient creatures.
 The Daintree has over 430 recorded species of birds, including the famous cassowary, Australia's most well-known bird.
 Standing up to two metres tall, they have blue faces and a large brown bony horn on their heads.
 They are known to be extremely dangerous, especially when they are protecting their young!
 Cassowaries have large clawed feet that can gravely injure or harm other animals or even humans, so keep your distance!

 Cassowaries are an endangered and protected species and are a beautiful sight to see in the wild.
 With a high population living in the Daintree, lucky visitors often see them while making their way through the rainforest!

-The Daintree Rainforest is also home to many of Australia's native reptiles, including snakes, frogs, lizards and crocodiles, with 15 species of gecko alone.
-The Lace Monitor, Australia's second largest Goanna, is found here and can often be found lumbering around on the forest floor.
+The Daintree Rainforest is also home to many of Australia's native reptiles, including snakes, frogs, lizards, and crocodiles.
+There are 15 species of gecko alone in the Daintree!
+The Lace Monitor, Australia's second-largest Goanna, can often be found lumbering around on the forest floor of the Daintree.
 Don't let their slow demeanour fool you, once they want to move, they can quickly get up a tree or run away at great speed.
 They feed on carrion, as well as eggs or small animals.

-There are plenty of species of marsupials, rodents and mammals that roam the forests, including the Flying Fox, the largest bat in Australia.
-While it's ominous size looks terrifying, it only eats fruit and pollen and are very docile animals.
+There are plenty of species of marsupials, rodents, and mammals that roam the forests, including the Flying Fox, the largest bat in Australia.
+While its ominous size looks terrifying, it only eats fruit and pollen and is a very docile animal.

-With rainforest, wetlands, mangroves, rivers, waterfalls spanning over 12,000 square kilometres, the Daintree Rainforest is one of the most beautiful forests in Australia and is lush and full of life to be discovered and enjoyed for generations to come.
+With rainforests, wetlands, mangroves, rivers, and waterfalls spanning over 12,000 square kilometers, the Daintree Rainforest is one of the most beautiful forests in Australia and the world!